 - 1. Select the Resources folder of your project.
 Create a new empty file by choosing File > New File then selecting Empty File in Project.
 Press Next, then name the file MyDocumentModel.strings. - 2.
 Make the file localizable (in the Inspector (File Info window), click Make File Localizable).
-You should also ensure that the file is saved in UTF-16 encoding (see "Part III: Editing" > "Editing File Information" > "Choosing File Encodings" in the Xcode User Guide). - 3.
+You should also ensure that the file is saved in UTF-16 encoding (see Inspecting File Attributes > "Choosing File Encodings"). - 3.
 Add key-value pairs for localized representations of the Employee entity's properties of the form "Property/NonLocalizedPropertyName" = "Pretty Property Name"; as illustrated in the following examples.
 Note that it is important to include the semicolon at the end of each line.